tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-create-simulated-device-x509.md

     test-docs-hub.azure-devices.net, deviceId: test-docs-cert-device
     ```

-7. A portálon navigáljon a kiépítési szolgáltatáshoz kapcsolódó IoT hubhoz, és kattintson a IoT- **eszközök** fülre.
-Ha a szimulált X. 509 eszközt sikeresen kiépíti a központba, az eszköz azonosítója megjelenik az **IoT-eszközök** panelen, és az *állapota* **engedélyezve**lesz.
+7. In the portal, navigate to the IoT hub linked to your provisioning service and click the **IoT Devices** tab.
+On successful provisioning of the simulated X.509 device to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Lehet, hogy rá kell kattintania fent a **Frissítés** gombra.

     ![Az eszköz regisztrálva van az IoT Hubbal](./media/quick-create-simulated-device/hub-registration.png)